weigertlab/muvit/README.md

 ![Fig overview](assets/fig_overview.png)

-Modern microscopy yields gigapixel images capturing structures with hierarchical organization spanning from individual cell morphology to broad tissue architecture.
-A central challenge in analyzing those images is that models must trade off effective context against spatial resolution.
-Standard CNNs or ViTs typically operate on single-resolution crops, with hierarchical feature pyramids being built from a single view.
+Modern microscopy routinely produces gigapixel images containing structures across multiple spatial scales, from fine cellular morphology to broader tissue organization.
+A central challenge in analyzing these images is that models must trade off effective context against spatial resolution.
+Standard CNNs or ViTs typically operate on single-resolution crops, building hierarchical feature pyramids from a single view.

-To tackle this, _MuViT_ is designed to jointly process FOVs of the same image at different physical resolutions within a unified encoder.
-This is achieved by jointly feeding the different scales to the model and adding consistent _world-coordinate_ RoPE, a simple yet effective mechanism which ensures that the same physical location receives the same positional encoding across scales.
-This enables the attention mechanism to work across different scales, allowing integration of wide-field context (_e.g._ anatomical) with high-resolution detail (_e.g._ cellular) for solving dense computer vision tasks, like segmentation.
+To tackle this, _MuViT_ jointly processes crops of the same image at different physical resolutions within a unified encoder.
+All patches are embedded into a shared world-coordinate system via rotary positional embeddings (RoPE), ensuring that the same physical location receives the same positional encoding across scales.
+This enables cross-resolution attention, allowing integration of wide-field context (_e.g._ anatomical) with high-resolution detail (_e.g._ cellular) for dense prediction tasks like segmentation.

 Furthermore, _MuViT_ extends the Masked Autoencoder (MAE) pre-training framework to a multi-resolution setting to learn powerful representations from unlabeled large-scale data.
 This produces highly informative, scale-consistent features that substantially accelerate convergence and improve sample efficiency on downstream tasks.